-As our model had less scope for variation in price-sensitivity across families of different sizes, we observe little variation in welfare effects for families of different sizes across models (Panel b).
-If we observed significant variation in consumption patterns across price and family size (or any other observable demographic), adding this level of flexibility would make the model's welfare implications for these groups richer.
+We offer a placebo test in Panel (b).
+Our model has less scope for variation in price sensitivity by family size, so we observe little variation in welfare effects for families of different sizes across models.
+Any effect arises from the positive correlation between family size and income.
+Alternatively, if we observed significant variation in consumption patterns across price and family size (or any other observable demographic), adding this level of flexibility would make the model's welfare implications for these groups richer.
+Of course, the opposite would also be true if such variation existed in the data and we instead chose to impose the demographic variation as a proxy for heterogeneity in price sensitivity.

-Summary.
-The objective of this empirical application was to demonstrate not only how to flexibly estimate the distribution of price-sensitivity, but also to address the implications of allowing for this kind of flexibility.
-Figure 13 therefore demonstrates that how the researcher models the distribution of price-sensitivity has important substantive implications, particularly for welfare across individuals.
-As equity is increasingly the focus of policy debates, these results indicate that allowing for flexibility in the estimation of the distribution of price-sensitivity is of first-order importance to the evaluation of alternative policy solutions.
+Welfare Implications.
+This empirical application aims to demonstrate how to estimate demand with flexible distributions of price and non-price valuations and address the implications of allowing this kind of flexibility.
+Figure 12 demonstrates both aggregate and distributional welfare implications.
+As equity is increasingly the focus of policy debates, robust estimation of distributional effects is of first-order importance to evaluating alternative policy solutions.